Politics & Government

 Real-Time Results: Los Angeles Primary Election 2026

-The polls are closed in LA County, and voters have had their say on local races as well as who will face off for governor in November.
+LA voters have had their say on local races as well as who will face off for governor.
+Now, ballots continue to be counted.

 Find out what's happening in Los Angelesfor free with the latest updates from Patch.